ShepherdCode/ShepherdGrid/README.md

     and [download](https://slurm.schedmd.com/download.html)
     and [FAQ](https://slurm.schedmd.com/faq.html#cred_invalid).
     * [Tutorial](https://computing.llnl.gov/tutorials/moab/) for slurm and moab

 * Version confusion.
 Much documentation recommends slurm-llnl which runs the [cluster](https://computing.llnl.gov/tutorials/linux_clusters/) at Lawrence Livermore National Labs.
 That version may be deprecated.
 We could not find an installer for it for Ubuntu.
 We used WLM instead.
 It creates a /etc/slurm-llnl directory so perhaps WLM is son-of-llnl?

-* Install commands
+* Install commands.
 ```sudo apt-get install slurm```
 then ```sudo apt-get install slurm-wlm```.
 This installed files like /usr/share/doc/slurm-wlm/slurm-wlm-configurator.easy.html